andyjakubowski/kingly-site/src/v1/tutorials/real-world.md

 {% endfig %}

 ## Cross-cutting concerns
 Routing and authentication will be omnipresent parts of the application.
-It is thus convenient to think ahead how to integrate those.
+It is thus convenient to think ahead of how to integrate those.

-Routing in Conduit is driven by the hash tag.
-As such there is no reload when updating the route.
-Instead the browser emits a `hashchange` event.
+Routing in Conduit is driven by the hashtag.
+As such, there is no reload when updating the route.
+Instead, the browser emits a `hashchange` event.
 If the user loads or reloads a page, the route is available in the `location` property of the global `window` object.
 Lastly, we also have to deal with the *Back* and *Forward* buttons.
 To that effect, we can use the `popstate` event.
 In summary:

 | User action | Event|
 |:---|:---|